The prerequisite to declare Anthropology is one ANT course or permission from the Director of Undergraduate Studies

 - In TigerHub, complete your Departmental Academic Planning Form (DAPF) thoughtfully and thoroughly.
 Share your academic plans and/or career goals in both longer and more immediate terms.
-Which departmental courses have you already completed?
+Which departmental courses have you already taken?
 Which requirements are still outstanding?
 Write out your understanding.
 If you have questions regarding Anthropology departmental requirements, ask the Undergraduate Administrator.
 See contact information in Step #3 below.

 - When you are satisfied that you have completely filled out your DAPF, send an email to the Undergraduate Administrator to request a preliminary review in preparation for Director of Undergraduate Studies review and approval of your course plan.
 A reply will normally be sent back to you within two business days to acknowledge receipt.
 Please see the "NOTE ON TIMING" at the end of these instructions.

 - If you have not already met with the Director of Undergraduate Studies, make an appointment in WASE for a meeting to get acquainted.
 See contact information on this page.
-If you cannot find a suitable appointment time in WASE, send an email to email@example.com, listing times that are convenient for you in the Eastern time zone.
+If you cannot find a suitable appointment in WASE, send an email to email@example.com, listing times that are convenient for you in the Eastern time zone.
 Before your meeting with the ANTDUS, please fill out the department's online ANT Majors' Advising Form.
-Some of the information you will be asked to provide will be similar to information on your DAPF, but the two forms serve slightly different purposes and completing both will help make your advising appointment as efficient and meaningful as possible!
+Some of the information you will be asked to provide will be similar to information on your DAPF, but the two forms serve slightly different purposes.
+Completing both will help make your advising appointment as efficient and meaningful as possible!
 If you have already met with the DUS, you may skip this step and proceed to next step below, unless you would like to meet again.